 Note!
 These activities can be linked to the Action Projects listed at the end this resource kit.

-Water Quality
+Dive deeper into Water Quality.
 What factors influence water quality?
 How is water quality monitored in B.C.?
-In your community?
-Have students start their research by going to Environment Canada's water pages at:
+In your Community?
+A couple of water tips: